runsdev/hybridhaven/proposal/slides.md

 # background

-1. use of dynamic NFTs
+1. use of NFTs
-2. implementation of randomness
+2. implementation of randomness in blockchain
 3. AI-generated images (simple and easy assets)
 4. it is a game